A snapshot of some things I've done and some things I like.

 These two subjects defined much of my identity throughout my teenage years.
 I was a member of Physics Team Canada in 2024 and won a bronze medal at the European Physics Olympiad.
 I also had my share of success in math contests including competing in the Canadian Math Olympiad twice and winning the Canadian Senior Mathematics Contest.

-I've worked hard to maintain my involvement with the Olympiad community, even after graduating.
+I've worked hard to maintain my involvement with the olympiad community, even after graduating.
 These days, I'm helping run the Canadian Physics Olympiad Program by organizing alumni hosted lectures at camp, composing team selection questions, and, most recently, founding the Canadian Junior Physics Olympiad in order to create opportunities for guidance and mentorship.

 I'm also currently the co-director of the Online Physics Olympiad, an international physics contest with over 3000 contestants annually.
 I love composing creative and unique physics problems and this involvement allows me to give back to a community that has shaped me into who I am today.